CodeLearnr/JS_LA/README.md

 # JS_LA
-JA_Learning_Activity.
-The JavaScript was only focused on the JavaScript functions so there was no styling incorporated into it.
+JavaScript_Learning_Activity.
+Note that this JavaScript was only focused on the JavaScript functions so there was no styling incorporated into it.